Collaborations of Consequence

 These investments confront our common challenge: leading lasting, department-level change from university-wide roles.
 As these efforts get underway, FAN will continue to provide virtual communities of support and learning for faculty, chairs, deans, and others.

 In 2023, FAN was awarded a grant from the Andrew W. Mellon Foundation to launch the Ivy+ Mellon Leadership Fellows program, which aims to increase the representation of humanities faculty members occupying the highest administrative offices in the academy.
-Nine FAN members will together appoint a cohort of tenured faculty in the humanities as Fellows who will undergo a comprehensive program of skill development in academic leadership and governance over a period of at least two years.
+Nine FAN members together appointed a cohort of tenured faculty as Ivy+ Mellon Leadership Fellows to undergo a comprehensive program of equity-minded skill development in academic leadership and governance over a period of at least two years.

 Participating members include Columbia, Cornell, Dartmouth, Duke, Princeton, Stanford, UChicago, UPenn, and Yale.

 Across our member campuses, a cohort of 50 Fellows have been selected by Provosts and Deans to join a series of world-class scholars in higher education to help us examine academic routines, center equity in policies and norms, and ultimately lead more inclusive departments.
-This collaboration tackles the root opportunity that emerged in FAN’s landscape analysis and is confirmed both by abundant scholarship and our own campus surveys: local climates and cultures “where faculty live” and where chairs have the greatest discretion to make improvements that last beyond their appointments.
+This collaboration cultivates the opportunity for equity-mindedness at its institutional roots, one that emerged in FAN’s landscape analysis and is confirmed both by abundant scholarship and our own campus surveys: local climates and cultures “where faculty live” and where chairs have the greatest discretion to make improvements that last beyond their appointments.

 Our digital assets—recorded modules, facilitators’ guides, worksheets—will be available to FAN members and other partners in accordance with our consortium’s mission.